project 25_cc56continental23_kp

 1. Sanding, sanding & more sanding,

-3. Woodworks repair nose, transom, chine, cap rail repair, steering wheel resto,
+3. Woodworks repair nose, transom, chine, gunwale repair, steering wheel resto,

 4. Interior, floor, walls, cockpit need a make-over,